aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/_index.md

 The key advantages of QR codes are summarized below:

-- very high barcode reading speed owing to geometrical specifics
+- very high reading speed owing to geometrical specifics
 - scanning capability through common mobile devices
 - simple creation procedure
 - readability from any angle